Silk, cotton or TENCEL™ lyocell: which material is best for a good night's sleep?

 Conclusion

-Each material has its own personality.
-Silk, the timeless queen, enhances nights with its sensory elegance.
+Each material has its personality.
+Silk, a timeless queen, enhances nights with its sensory elegance.
 Cotton, universal, remains practical but less refined.
-Finally, TENCEL™ opens a new path: that of plant-based, breathable, and durable softness.
+TENCEL™, finally, opens a new path: that of a botanical, breathable, and durable softness.

-At CÉTOILE, we have chosen to combine natural silk and TENCEL™ Lyocell , its “plant-based sister.”
-Two founding materials that complement each other, to invent a sensitive, sustainable and poetic luxury.
+At CÉTOILE, we have chosen to unite natural silk and TENCEL™ Lyocell, its "vegetal sister."
+Two foundational materials that complement each other, to create a sensitive, durable, and poetic luxury.